Few-Shot Segmentation with Global and Local Contrastive Learning

 \section{Abstract}

-In this work, we address the challenging task of few-shot segmentation.
+This work addresses the challenging task of few-shot segmentation.
 Previous few-shot segmentation methods mainly employ the information of support images as guidance for query image segmentation.
-Although some works propose to build cross-reference between support and query images, their extraction of query information still depends on the support images.
-We here propose to extract the information from the query itself independently to benefit the few-shot segmentation task.
+Although some works propose to build a cross-reference between support and query images, their extraction of query information still depends on the support images.
+In this paper, we propose to extract the information from the query itself independently to benefit the few-shot segmentation task.
 To this end, we first propose a prior extractor to learn the query information from the unlabeled images with our proposed global-local contrastive learning.
 Then, we extract a set of predetermined priors via this prior extractor.
-With the obtained priors, we generate the prior region maps for query images, which locate the objects, as guidance to perform cross interaction with support features.
+With the obtained priors, we generate the prior region maps for query images, which locate the objects, as guidance to perform cross-interaction with support features.
 In such a way, the extraction of query information is detached from the support branch, overcoming the limitation by support, and could obtain more informative query clues to achieve better interaction.
-Without bells and whistles, the proposed approach achieves new state-of-the-art performance for the few-shot segmentation task on PASCAL-5$^{i}$ and COCO datasets.
+Without bells and whistles, the proposed approach achieves new state-of-the-art performance for the few-shot segmentation task on public datasets.